 Small baobab tree in Namib desert

 I continued on across largely deserted gravel trails through stunning scenery, rarely seeing anyone else.
 Namibia has one of the lowest population densities in the world, and its small population had recently been culled by the effects of AIDs and HIV.
-Its one of the only countries where the population is declining, and most of the people are living in and around the capitol city, Windhoek.
-A lot of the time I never saw anyone, and any other traffic could be seen miles away due to the telltale plume of dust in its wake.
+Its one of the few countries where the population is actually declining, and most of the people that do live there are living in and around the capital city, Windhoek.
+A lot of the time I never saw anyone, and any other traffic could be seen miles away due to the telltale plumes of dust churned up in their wake.

 Within a few hours I started descending down into the Fish River Canyon where I found the Ais Ais campsite and resort.
-It is a strange place with several thermally heated swimming baths that were full of Afrikaners or Cape Coloureds and their kids.
-South Africans (black, white, pink or brown) are very fond of camping and the great outdoors, which they do with gusto, armed with various types of “bakkie” (pickup trucks), safari tents, portable “braai and potjie pots”, alcohol, and meat… always lots of meat.
+It is a rather strange place and has several thermally heated swimming baths that were full of Afrikaners or Cape Coloureds and their kids.
+South Africans (black, white, pink or brown) are very fond of camping and the great outdoors, which they do with gusto, armed with various types of “bakkie” (pickup trucks), safari tents, portable “braai and potjie pots”, alcohol, and meat… always lots of alcohol and meat.

-I had a very cold night in the tent, all my water got frozen solid, and in the morning I was feeling stiff and sore.
-A few minutes wallowing in the thermal pools and I thawed myself out.
+I had a very cold night in the tent, all my water bottles were frozen solid, and in the morning I was feeling stiff and sore.
+No worries.
+A few minutes wallowing in the thermal pools had me thawed out and loosened up.
 I made myself some coffee and ate some rolls I bought at the border, packed up my kit, and prepared for what would turn out to be an awesome day’s riding.

 I was finding my rhythm with gravel riding and thoroughly enjoying the southern Namib desert scenery.
 Namibia is one of my favourite countries, perhaps my favourite because its so unspoiled, beautiful and wild.
 The riding is on the enjoyable side of challenging, the colours are unearthly, the air is pure, and there are African wild animals and birds everywhere.